Robust Frequent Directions with Application in Online Learning: Accelerating by Doubling Space

 The cost of FD (Algorithm \ref{alg:FD}) is dominated by the steps of SVD.
-It takes $\fO(Tm^2d)$ time for $T$ iterations in total.
+It takes $\fO(Tm^2d)$ time by standard SVD in total.
 We can accelerate FD by doubling the sketch size \citep{liberty2013simple}.
-The details is shown in Algorithm \ref{alg:FFD}.
-Then the SVD is called only every $m$ rows of $\A$ come and the time complexity reduce to $\fO(Tmd)$.
-Similarly, RFD also can be speeded up in this way.
+The details are shown in Algorithm \ref{alg:FFD}.
+Then the SVD is called only every $m$ rows of $\A$ come and the time complexity is reduced to $\fO(Tmd)$.
+Similarly, RFD can also be speeded up in this way.
 We demonstrate it in Algorithm \ref{alg:FRFD}.